PaulBellette/PaulBellette.github.io/_posts/2019-07-30-Policy-Gradients.md

 $$ \nabla_{u}E(f(x)) \approx f(x_i)\nabla_{u}log(p_{u}(x_i)) $$

 So I guess you can sort of think of it as a greedy method where you take whatever samples you can get and update the weights to make the network do what you want right away.
-Also an offset to the reward is introduced, which you can think of a type of importance sampling for the gradient estimator.
+Also an offset to the reward is introduced, which you can think of as a type of importance sampling for the gradient estimator.
 Simple.
 And it seems to sort of work.

 ## So What is Wrong with It?